 As a member you get:

-Daily wellness challenges that are practical and doable even with a busy schedule!
-These are emailed to you each morning.
+1) Daily wellness challenges that are practical and doable even with a busy schedule!
+These are emailed right to your inbox each morning.

 And get ready for this…. you get everything I mentioned above included for only $29 a month!!!
 That is less than $1 a day!